Bruce Phillips

 Oceans connect to multiple boundaries

-• absorb CO₂ and heat (links to climate change)
+• Oceans absorb CO₂ and heat (links to climate change)

-• Heavy deforestation and warming could push the rainforest toward a point where it flips into a grassland-like state.
+• Heavy deforestation and warming could push the rainforest towards a point where it flips into a grassland-like state.

 • Even stopping deforestation later might not prevent the shift if the system has lost too much resilience.

-• even a 1 in 100 chance of collapse is not a gamble we’d accept in ordinary life — and the risk rises the further we push.
+Even a 1 in 100 chance of collapse is not a gamble that we would find acceptable in ordinary life-choices.

 Agriculture: the big driver across almost everything